Mayo Clinic Alix School of Medicine: Phoenix and Scottsdale, Arizona

 MCASOM expanded its four-year medical school class to the Mayo Clinic Arizona campus in 2017.
 Arizona-based medical students have their preclinical classes in Scottsdale, then complete most of their clerkships at the Mayo Clinic Arizona in Phoenix during years 3 and 4.
 They may also rotate in pediatrics and related subspecialties through a partnership at Phoenix Children's Hospital.
 The Maricopa Integrated Health System offers medical students expanded rotation opportunities in psychiatry.
 Students may also rotate through the Carl T. Hayden Veterans Affairs Hospital for internal medicine and psychiatry.

 Each year, the Arizona campus matriculates 50 M.D. students.

 Jacksonville, Florida

 In addition to selectives and clerkships, up to 12 MCASOM students based in either Minnesota or Arizona have the option to complete years 3 and 4 at the Mayo Clinic Florida campus (Florida FOCUS 2+2 track).

-Curriculum
+Academics

-The Mayo Clinic Alix School of Medicine is a leader and innovator in medical school curriculum development as a founding member of the American Medical Association Accelerating Change in Medical Education Consortium.
+The Mayo Clinic Alix School of Medicine is a founding member of the American Medical Association Accelerating Change in Medical Education Consortium.

 The MCASOM Anatomy course in the fall of 2015 was featured in the documentary film The First Patient, written and directed by Chip Duncan.